ivangeorgiev/blog/_posts/2019-04-08-why-we-need-data-platform.md

 ## Benefits Summary

-- Defining a Data Platform for the enterprise is what Urban Design is for the modern society - prepares the wild landscape, gives certainty, stability and predictability so that creative datapreneurs could build their solutions.
+- Defining a Data Platform for the enterprise is what Urban Design is for the modern society - prepares the wild landscape, gives certainty, stability and predictability so that creative datapreneurs could build high-quality solutions with predictive cost.
 - Data Platform is agile
   - Capabilities are added to the system incrementally, on-demand and by significance/priority.
   - Out-of-date technologies are easily upgraded or replaced.